iewaij/idinn-streamlit/docs/get_started/get_started.rst

       holding_cost=5,
       shortage_cost=495,
       batch_size=32,
-      init_inventory=10
+      init_inventory=10,
+      demand_distribuion="uniform",
+      demand_low=1,
+      demand_high=4
    )

 Afterwards, initialize a controller that is compatible with the chosen sourcing model.
-In the above single-sourcing example, the relevant controller is :class:`SingleFullyConnectedNeuralController`.
+In the above single-sourcing example, the relevant controller is :class:`SingleSourcingNeuralController`.

 .. code-block:: python

-    from idinn.controller import SingleFullyConnectedNeuralController
+    from idinn.controller import SingleSourcingNeuralController
     # Initialize the neural controller
-    controller = SingleFullyConnectedNeuralController()
+    controller = SingleSourcingNeuralController()

 Training
 --------